BioRDM/COVID-Wastewater-Scotland/README.md

 **src/geomap_figure** contains the R script that generates the interactive map with the sites locations

-**src/data_tranformations** contains scripts that were used to performa automatic data curation and gneration of the secondary data files which are included in the data folder.
+**src/data_tranformations** contains scripts that were used to perform automatic data curation and gneration of the secondary data files which are included in the data folder.

 ## How to cite
 Livia C. T. Scorza, Graeme J. Cameron, Roisin Murray-Williams, David Findlay, Julie Bolland,